Sanders leads in Nevada entrance polls

 The broad support enjoyed by Mr. Sanders in Nevada confirmed that his far-left campaign had staying power as it did in 2016 when he was beaten out for the nomination by Hillary Clinton.

-Mr. Sanders placed second in the Iowa caucuses, losing by a whisker to South Bend, Indiana, Mayor Pete Buttigieg.
+Mr. Sanders placed second in the Iowa caucuses, losing by a whisker to former South Bend, Indiana, Mayor Pete Buttigieg.

 He won the New Hampshire primary, closely followed by Mr. Buttigieg.